gwijthoff/globalSF/index.md

 **24% speculative design final project**

-For your final projejct, you will "re-design” an existing technology, infrastructure, or social form.
+For your final project, you will "re-design” an existing technology, infrastructure, or social form.
 These interventions can range from micro-level (e.g. proposing a particular tweak to the infrastructure of the Internet and tracing its consequences) to whole-cloth (e.g. envisioning an alternate communication system).
 You will situate this re-design among the novels we have read, using the texts to help imagine the structure implications of your re-design.
 The final form of this assignment will be a paper of 5 to 7 pages, properly referenced, and with additional media as necessary or desired.
 Virtually any medium could work: paper prototypes, clay, painting, video, etc. You will additionally give an informal presentation of your re-design to the class.

 # Summary of Assignment Due Dates